AfterShip/apps-opencart/README.md

    * Create new Aftership account [here](https://www.aftership.com/signup).
    * Create new Aftership API [here](https://www.aftership.com/apps), install API, and generate one API Key.
    * Create new Aftership Username [here](https://www.aftership.com/users/profile).

+### Upgrade from 1.1.x, 1.2.X.
+1.3.X, 1.4.X to 1.5.X

+1. Go to `Modules` and click unninstall  `DragonApp Track Shipment`.
+2. Download the version from this repository and upload it to the root of your opencart store.
+3. From the themes supported `app/vqmod/xml/supported_themes`, choose the one you need and copy it to the Vqmod xml folder `app/vqmod/xml`, now you should have 3 files:
+   * `vqmod_opencart.xml` --> Change the opencart includes to point to the vqcache library.
+   * `DragonApp_track_shipment.xml` --> Copy and modify the elements we need to the vqcache.
+   * `DragonApp_track_shipment_theme_Default.xml` --> The theme specific file, can be other file depending on the theme you have installed.
+This file changes the user layout so users can access the tracking information.
+(Since there are differents layout for each theme, we need different themes).
+4. Login to your store as Admin and go to `Modules --> DragonApp Track Shipment` click Install, and then click `edit`.
+5. Once you are inside, enable the App, insert your Aftership API key and your username.
+If you don't have Aftership account, API or Username.
+Follow the next steps:
+   * Create new Aftership account [here](https://www.aftership.com/signup).
+   * Create new Aftership API [here](https://www.aftership.com/apps), install API, and generate one API Key.
+   * Create new Aftership Username [here](https://www.aftership.com/users/profile).

 ## Demo